shivanshdave/2020-432/classes/class16/README.md

 5. Chapters 19 and 20 of the [Class Notes](https://thomaselove.github.io/2020-432-book/) will appear as soon as possible.

 6. Project 1 grading continues.
-Details will be posted.
+I am hoping to have grades for you all by class time Thursday.
+It won't be sooner than that.

 7. To install the `countreg` package we'll need to build rootograms to visualize the results of regression models on count outcomes, type `install.packages("countreg", repos="http://R-Forge.R-project.org")` into the R Console within R Studio.